kubernetes/kubernetes/docs/devel/developer-guides/vagrant.md

 export KUBERNETES_PROVIDER=vagrant
 cluster/kube-up.sh
 ```

+The `KUBERNETES_PROVIDER` environment variable tells all of the various cluster management scripts which variant to use.
+If you forget to set this, the assumption is you are running on Google Compute Engine.

 Vagrant will provision each machine in the cluster with all the necessary components to run Kubernetes.
 The initial setup can take a few minutes to complete on each machine.